francosparn/flask_task_app/README.md

 # flask-taskapp
-CRUD type task web application (Create, Read, Update, Delete).
+Application of CRUD type tasks (Create, Read, Update, Delete).

-This application is built in the Python programming language and uses a framework called Flask.
-For its styles, it uses the Bootstrap framework, which gives it a simple, pleasant and elegant design.
-The database used to develop this project is MySQL.
+This application is developed with the Python programming language, it uses a framework called Flask.
+The structure is logically built in HTML and the Bootstrap v5 framework was used to style it, which provides a simple, elegant and pleasant design.
+The database used for this project is MySQL.

+Below, I share some images of the application interface.

-# Index
+# Index without tasks added
 ![](https://i.imgur.com/hRhhwkI.png)

+# Index with tasks added
 ![](https://i.imgur.com/GaqskGJ.png)

 # View task